Discover Financial: Acquisition of Pulse

 In 2005, Discover Financial Services acquired Pulse, an interbank electronic funds transfer payments network.
-This allowed Pulse and its more than 4,000 member banks, credit unions, and savings institutions to join with the Discover Network's 4 million merchant and cash access locations.
+This allowed Pulse and its more than 4,000 member banks, credit unions, and savings institutions to join with the Discover Network's four million merchant and cash access locations.
 Additionally DFS now had the ability to market and issue debit and ATM cards.
-On February 13, 2006, DFS announced that it would begin offering Discover debit cards to other financial institutions, becoming the first credit card services company to compete directly with MasterCard and Visa in the rapidly growing signature debit market.
+In February 2006, DFS announced that it would begin offering Discover debit cards to other financial institutions, becoming the first credit card services company to compete directly with MasterCard and Visa in the rapidly growing signature debit market.

 Acquisition of Diners Club International

 In April 2008, Discover Financial and Citigroup announced that Discover was purchasing the Diners Club International network from Citigroup for $165 million.
-In May 2008, the Federal Trade Commission approved the transaction and it was finalized on July 1, 2008.
+In May 2008, the Federal Trade Commission approved the transaction and it was finalized in July 2008.
 Discover stated that the Diners Club network, which is a major network outside the United States, will be merged with the Discover Network, a major network in the United States.
 The creation of an international network for Discover and Diners Club cardholders allowed customers to expand their global reach.
 Diners Club cards will continue to be issued by Diners Club International licensees.
 At this time, Discover Bank has no plans on issuing Diners Club branded cards itself.

 Acquisition of Student Loan Corporation

-On September 17, 2010, Discover Financial Services announced it would acquire Citigroup-owned Student Loan Corporation for $30/share.
-The deal was finalized on December 31, renamed Discover Student Loans, and expanded DFS's market presence and origination capabilities in private student loans.
+In September 2010, Discover Financial Services announced it would acquire Citigroup-owned Student Loan Corporation for $30/share.
+The deal was finalized in December 2010, renamed Discover Student Loans, and expanded DFS's market presence and origination capabilities in private student loans.
 In 2014, DFS launched Rewards for Good Grades, rewarding college and graduate students who get at least a 3.0 GPA (or equivalent) a one-time cash reward equal to 1% of the loan amount on each new Discover student loan.
-In 2015, DFS introduced an interactive tool called FAFSA assistant to help students and their families get ready to complete the FAFSA.
+In 2015, DFS introduced an interactive tool called FAFSA Assistant to help students and their families get ready to complete the FAFSA.
 The tool provides individualized tips and guidance based on personal situations.

 Acquisition of Home Loan Center

-On June 6, 2012, Tree.com, Inc. completed the sale of substantially all of the operating assets of its Home Loan Center, Inc. business to a wholly owned subsidiary of Discover Financial.
+In June 2012, Tree.com, Inc. completed the sale of substantially all of the operating assets of its Home Loan Center, Inc. business to a wholly owned subsidiary of Discover Financial.
 In exchange for the assets sold, Discover paid an aggregate of $45.9 million including payments made prior to the closing which were applied to the closing price.
-On June 12, 2012, Discover began originating mortgages with its launch of Discover Home Loans, offering prime variable- and fixed-rate conventional and FHA home mortgage loans.
-The Home Loans business was later sold in 2015.
+In June 2012, Discover began originating mortgages with its launch of Discover Home Loans, offering prime variable- and fixed-rate conventional and FHA home mortgage loans.
+In 2013, Discover's Home Loans business started offering home equity loans.
+As of 2023, the only home loans Discover originates are home equity loans and mortgage refinances.